In the 2018 election, Nebraska's voters approved Medicaid expansion via Initiative 427. Read the full initiative here.

 Medicaid is committed to making the implementation of expansion as transparent as possible, and will post frequent updates on progress on this page.

-For more videos on the Heritage Health Adult Program, visit the DHHS YouTube Channel.
+For more Heritage Health Adult videos, visit the DHHS YouTube Channel.

 The Department of Health and Human Services recently announced our plans for the Heritage Health Adult Program, which expands Medicaid to able-bodied adults.